Oh, to be a child on Christmas again.

 "It's a Wonderful Life"

 Unlike a lot of fans of this Jimmy Stewart holiday classic, I came to the party late.
 I never really watched it on television when I was a kid, and my family never made it much of a ritual.
 (Ours was an "A Christmas Story" household.)
-As a result, when I finally got around to sitting down and watching "It's a Wonderful Life," I was all ready to tear into Capra's cornball Christmas spectacular.
+As a result, when I finally got around to sitting down and watching "It's a Wonderful Life," I was all ready to be cynical and tear into Capra's cornball Christmas spectacular.

-So yeah, "It's a Wonderful Life" is sentimental and a big ol' pile of cornball.
+So yeah, "It's a Wonderful Life" is sentimental and sometimes a big ol' pile of cornball.
 And there's absolutely nothing wrong with that.

 "How the Grinch Stole Christmas"